Wooden blocks spelling out 2026 representing digital marketing trends for the coming year

 We’ve noticed clear patterns in what gets cited:

-If you publish top 10 lists across multiple specific categories, you start training ChatGPT to see you as an authority.
+If you publish top 10 lists across multiple specific categories, you start training ChatGPT to see you as an authority in digital marketing trends 2026.
+See our guides on the best free QR code generators and top link-in-bio services as examples of this format.

 How to execute this: